Skip to content

 """Update from another Config instance."""

-self._data = apply_operators(self._data, source._data)
+self._data = apply_operators(self._data, source._data, context=context)

 self._invalidate_resolution()